praisethemoon/blog/src/posts/2023/12/type-c.md

 ## Cool!
 What's the state?
 Everything is still under-development.
 The code generator is still being written.
 The VM needs major features such as GC, improved memory management, etc.
 So expect any release in mid-2024.
 I will be posting updates on the language here.
 So stay tuned.

+I will keep posting about both the language and the virtual machine, so stay tuned.